top of page

 Ideally, before you have even started your van conversion, you will have designed it in high fidelity on paper or with CAD software.
 You should already know where your shower will be installed.

+Note: Before finalising the precise location of the campervan shower cubicle, you need to check what is underneath the van and on the roof.
 Why?
 Because you need to cut a hole in the floor for the drain pipe and a hole in the roof for a small extractor fan.
 Triple check your measurements - don't drill into anything important.

 There are three popular locations for installing an indoor shower in a campervan.
 A picture paints a thousand words, so here are some photos to illustrate those locations.